 - Reporting: Students and employees who experience sexual misconduct are strongly encouraged to report this to College authorities and to the police in order to protect themselves and others.
 A victim is not required to make a formal incident report or file charges.
 Support and safety measures will be available regardless of whether a formal incident report is made, or charge filed.
 To file a report, any person can contact any of the following:

-- District Title IX Coordinator: (available during regular business hours) Charlene Buckley, District Title IX Coordinator, 5930 Middle Fiskville Road, Austin, TX 78752 E-mail: email@example.com or firstname.lastname@example.org.
-Phone:(512) 223-7964.(Reporting to the District Title IX Coordinator will not result in a criminal investigation but will result in an administrative investigation to determine if this policy was violated.
+- District Title IX Coordinator: (available during regular business hours) Charlene Buckley, District Title IX Coordinator, 5930 Middle Fiskville Road, Austin, TX 78752 Email: email@example.com or firstname.lastname@example.org.
+Phone:(512) 223-7964.(Reporting to the District Title IX Coordinator will not result in a criminal investigation but will result in a victim receiving resources and options and may result in an administrative investigation to determine if this Rule was violated.
 If the incident occurred on campus, limited information will be shared with the District Police for purposes of determining if a Timely Warning Notice should be sent out to the community and for purposes of capturing and counting crime data.)

 - The ACC District Police Department (ACCPD): http://www.austincc.edu/police.
 (Visit their website to access the correct address and/or telephone number for the appropriate campus or see contact information for each campus in the Compliance Resource Guide either online at the following link or by requesting a copy from the Compliance Office.)
 (Reporting to the ACC District Police may initiate a criminal investigation into your complaint.
 The District Chief of Police will also determine if a Timely Warning Notice should be sent out to the community and will capture and count crime data if the offense was reported to have occurred on campus or on a property owned or controlled by the institution.
 The District Police will report your complaint to the District Title IX Coordinator.)